backstreetbrogrammer/05_Persistence/README.md

 Similarly, `readResolve()` method is used during deserialization process to allow the developer to replace the deserialized object by another one of our choice.
 The `readResolve()` method is run after `readObject()` method is called.

 ---

+### Chapter 20 - Singleton pattern and readResolve()

+In software engineering, the **Singleton** pattern is a software design pattern that restricts the instantiation of a class to a singular instance.
+The pattern is useful when exactly one object is needed to coordinate actions across a system.

+More specifically, the singleton pattern allows objects to:

+- Ensure they only have one instance
+- Provide easy access to that instance
+- Control their instantiation by hiding the constructors of a class

+As we know that deserialization process will always contain the “copy” of the original object => thus it will break the singleton design pattern as only ONE and SAME instance has to be there in a current JVM run.

+In other words, any class would no longer be a singleton if it implements `Serializable` interface.
+It doesn’t matter whether the class uses the **default serialized form** or a **custom serialized form**, nor does it matter whether the class provides an explicit `readObject()` method.

+Any `readObject()` method, whether explicit or default, returns a newly created instance, which will not be the same instance that was created at class initialization time.

+To solve this issue, the `readResolve()` method allows to substitute another instance for the one created by `readObject()`.

+If the class of an object being deserialized defines a `readResolve()` method with the proper declaration, this method is invoked on the newly created object after it is deserialized.

+The object reference returned by this method is then returned in place of the newly created object.
+No reference to the newly created object is retained, so it immediately becomes eligible for garbage collection.

+---